 What is an API?

-API stands for application programming interface.
-An API enables developers to build new systems that allow read and write access to different database.
-Previously, before Notion's API release everything that took place within your Notion workspace only existed within the workspace.
-Now, with Notion's new API release, developers as well as system partners are able to read and write to Notion Databases.
-Because of this API, you are able to trigger different automations as well as sync data across multiple platforms.
+API stands for an application programming interface.
+An API enables developers to build new systems that allow read and write access to different databases.
+Previously, before Notion’s API release everything that took place within your Notion workspace only existed within the workspace.
+Now, with Notion’s new API release, developers as well as system partners are able to read and write to Notion Databases.
+Because of this API, you are able to trigger different automation as well as sync data across multiple platforms.

 Accessing the Notion API with No Code